jaidev-jayakumar/kairo/PRIVACY_POLICY.md

 ## Third-Party Services

-kaira does not integrate with any third-party analytics, advertising, or tracking services.
+kairo does not integrate with any third-party analytics, advertising, or tracking services.
 The app functions entirely offline using locally stored data.

 ## Children's Privacy

-kaira does not knowingly collect information from children under 13.
+kairo does not knowingly collect information from children under 13.
 If you believe we have inadvertently collected such information, please contact us immediately.

 ## Changes to This Privacy Policy